-- Received through a Paid or Permanent account holder's firstname.lastname@example.org email alias.
+- Received through a Professional or Permanent package of service account holder's firstname.lastname@example.org email alias.
 To make sure you get all of the messages addressed to you, LiveJournal does not use spam filtering on user's email aliases.
 You can employ your own spam filters to reduce this type of spam.

 - Received directly to your personal email address, and do not appear to be connected with LiveJournal at all.
 You might receive spam like this if you show your email address on your profile.
 To reduce such spam, you can activate the Mangle your displayed email address option, which can help prevent automated spam bots from reading the email address on your profile.